-The Covid pandemic has resulted in many residents becoming newly vulnerable while also exacerbating the needs of those already vulnerable.
-Boroughs have had to urgently respond to these changing needs by putting in place new ways of working, structures and support services, including partnerships with the VCS and community organisations.
+The Covid pandemic resulted in many residents becoming newly vulnerable while also exacerbating the needs of those already vulnerable.
+Boroughs had to urgently respond to these changing needs by putting in place new ways of working, structures and support services, including partnerships with the VCS and community organisations.

-The likely outputs from this project include:
+The outputs from this project include:

 A digital platform (beta phase) used by council staff in Hackney to identify relevant support services in their local area.
 LOTI will make available to other boroughs the following resources that can be reused / repurposed:

 - Project documentation (user stories and wireframes)

 - Key contacts for the partner development agency and Hackney ICT

 A toolkit consisting of project resources that can be reused by other councils in implementing this preventative approach, including:

 A ‘train the trainer’ toolkit for setting up and conducting training sessions with staff.